bombchus/z64-music-wiki/docs/advanced/formmask.md

 | `SpikeRolling` | The channel will be enabled while Goron Link is rolling with spikes |

 ## Testing a Formmask Sequence
 To test Formmask when testing your song you must be on the file select screen of the game using the randomizer.
-To cycle through non-cumulative states you can use `D-Pad Up` and `D-Pad Down`, and to cycle through cumulative states you can use `D-Pad Left` and `D-Pad Right`.
+To cycle through non-cumulative states you can use *D-Pad up* and *D-Pad down*, and to cycle through cumulative states you can use *D-Pad left* and *D-Pad right*.

 -----